dkubeai/langrunner/README.md

 - Supervised Fine-Tuning

-  Navigate to the sentence_transformers directory and run:
+  Navigate to the sft directory and run:

   ```bash
   cd examples/llama_index/sft